Fishbiter/SwarmQuake/readme.md

 extract to c:\Quake\Swarm
 c:\quake\quake -game swarm

-iii) Start a deathmatch game.
+iii) Start a deathmatch game (be sure to set no max frags)

 iv) Kill monsters until they kill you.

 v) Repeat step iv until boredom kills you...